Enhancement and anisotropy of electron Lande factor due to spin-orbit interaction in semiconductor nanowires

 \subsection{Spin-orbital induced \Lande\ factor anisotropy}

-We next analyze the anisotropy of $\mathbf{g}_{SO}$ with respect to the field direction.
-For this purpose we consider a magnetic field with intensity $B=1$~T rotated in (i) the $xz$ plane ($\varphi = 0$), (ii) the $xy$ plane ($\theta = \pi/2$) and (iii) the $yz$ plane ($\varphi = \pi /2$).
+We next analyze the anisotropy of $\gstar$ with respect to the field direction.
+For this purpose we consider a magnetic field with intensity $B=1$\,T rotated in (i) the $xz$ plane ($\varphi = 0$), (ii) the $xy$ plane ($\theta = \pi/2$) and (iii) the $yz$ plane ($\varphi = \pi /2$).
 To induce Rashba SO coupling we apply a gate voltage $V_g = 0.2$~V.

+Figure \ref{fig:Lande_anisotropy_gstar} shows maps of $\gstar$ as a function of the wave vector $k_z$ and the rotation angle for three considered rotation plane of the magnetic field.
+The effective \Lande\ factor $\gstar$ determined at $k_z=0$ - see right polar plots in Fig.~\ref{fig:Lande_anisotropy_gstar} - exhibits the two fold anisotropy when the magnetic field is rotated in the $xz$ and $xy$ plane with the maximal value twice larger than $g_{RLZ}$ for the magnetic field aligned along the $x$ axis.
+The rotation in $yz$ plane does not significantly change $\gstar$ exhibiting nearly isotropic behaviour.
+Similarly, as in the previous section, the observed anisotropy can be explained as a combination of two phonomena: (i) the orbital effects coming from the SO term and (ii) the polarization of the spin state being a resultant of the Rashba SO coupling and the magnetic field.

-Figures \ref{fig:Lande_anisotropy}(a),(b) show maps of $\langle g_{SO}^{xx} \rangle$ and $\langle g_{SO}^{zz} \rangle$ as a function of the wave vector $k_z$ and $\theta$ when the magnetic field is rotated in the $xz$ plane.
+To get into details of the orbital contribution coming from SO coupling in Figs. \ref{fig:Lande_anisotropy}(a,b) we show maps of $\langle g_{SO}^{xx} \rangle$ and $\langle g_{SO}^{zz} \rangle$ as a function of the wave vector $k_z$ and $\theta$ when the magnetic field is rotated in the $xz$ plane.
 The black region on the right sides of both panels originates from the localization of the wave function far away from the bottom gate, in the region where the SO coupling is weak.